 LASIK Eye Surgery in Northwest Arkansas

 If you’re considering having LASIK, you’ve come to the right place.
-Dr. Betts at McDonald Eye Associates is the busiest LASIK surgeon in all of NWA, offering experience you can trust.
+Dr. Betts and Dr. Mengarelli at McDonald Eye Associates offer experience you can trust.
+Our surgeons have the most LASIK experience in Northwest Arkansas.
 McDonald Eye also has the latest in LASIK technology, offering bladeless LASIK to our patients.
 We also offer complimentary LASIK consultations, where you can learn more about the procedure and whether or not you are a good candidate.

 Myopia or nearsightedness is a condition that occurs when the cornea is excessively curved or the eyeball is too long.
 Light rays cannot reach far enough into the eye and do not focus on the retina as they should.
 This causes objects that are close to eye to appear in focus clearly, while distant objects appear blurred.